-In order to escape from the abusive boy-friend, Gary Winston, Jean Gilkyson moves with her young daughter Griff Gilkyson without previous notice to the ranch of her father-in-law Einar Gilkyson in Wyoming.
-Jean and Einar are disaffected, since he blames her for the death of his beloved son in a car accident.
-Einar is taking care of his friend Mitch Bradley, who was attacked and seriously wounded by a bear, and he does not know that he has a grand-daughter.
-While Mitch heals his wounds and forgives the bear, Einar also changes his feelings regarding Jean, finally understanding that accidents happen and accepting her and loving his grand-daughter.
+To escape an abusive boyfriend, without announcing her plans in advance, Jean Gilkyson takes her young daughter Griff to the Wyoming ranch of her father-in-law, Einar.
+Jean and Einar are disaffected, as he blames her for the death of his son in a car accident.
+Einar is taking care of his friend Mitch, who was attacked by a bear, and Einar does not know that he has a granddaughter.
+While Mitch heals and forgives the bear, Einar also changes his feelings regarding Jean, finally understanding that accidents happen and accepting her and loving Griff.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 When Crane is driving Jean home from town there is no rear-view mirror in his vehicle.
 However, when they arrive at Einar's ranch a few minutes later, a rear-view mirror is clearly visible on the inside windshield.
 See more »

 I heard you interfering little bastards rummage around my yard.
 I'll thank you for keeping the owls off of my cats.

 See more »